 Anne Johnson Palmer

 Anne, a partner in the San Francisco office, has extensive experience in complex commercial litigation matters, with a particular emphasis on class action litigation and corporate disputes.
-She has successfully guided clients through securities and consumer class actions, shareholder derivative claims, internal investigations and M&A and transaction-related litigation.
-In addition to representing public companies and private equity firms and their portfolio companies in such matters, Anne has advised a range of clients in complex commercial disputes involving unfair competition, consumer protection, antitrust, and business tort claims.
-Anne has handled cases in multidistrict litigation and in federal and state courts in California and across the country.
+Her practice includes front-line representation in consumer and securities class actions, shareholder derivative actions, and M&A and transaction-related litigation.
+In addition to representing public companies as well as private equity firms and their portfolio companies in such matters, Anne has led clients through a range of commercial disputes involving unfair competition, antitrust, consumer protection, and business tort claims.

 Anne has appeared in federal and state courts in California and a number of other jurisdictions, and in multidistrict litigations.
 In 2018, Anne was recognized by the Daily Journal in its “Top 40 Under 40” list of leading California attorneys.
 Anne is a member of the Women’s Forum Steering Committee at Ropes & Gray, and serves as one of the Hiring Partners for the firm’s San Francisco office.

 - Represented Bain Capital as it formed a consortium of investors to acquire Toshiba Memory Corporation, in a transaction valued at $18 billion.
-As part of a cross-office and cross-disciplinary team, led diligence focused on joint venture partner’s attempts to enjoin Toshiba’s sale of its chip unit.
+As part of a cross-office and cross-disciplinary team, advised Bain as it confronted a joint venture partner’s attempts to enjoin Toshiba’s sale of its chip unit.

 - Represented a Bay Area public company and its officers and directors in a putative securities class action.
 Dismissal of the case was recently upheld by the U.S. Court of Appeals for the Ninth Circuit.

 - Representing vehicle manufacturer in ongoing securities class action litigation arising from its initial public offering.
-Lead defense counsel for the company as well as its directors and officers in parallel federal and state court actions and related derivative suits.
+Serving as lead defense counsel for the company as well as its directors and officers in parallel federal and state court actions and related derivative suits.